MohammadAmmargk8497/ESM3-Adapters/README.md

 DoRA is a variant of LoRA that decomposes the pre-trained weights into two components, magnitude and direction, and applies LoRA to the direction component.
 This can lead to better performance and more stable training.

 - **Script**: `esm3_lora.py`
-- **Configuration**: The `LoraConfig` in the script allows you to switch between LoRA and DoRA and configure the following key parameters:
-    - `r`: The rank of the update matrices.
-    - `lora_alpha`: The scaling factor for the LoRA updates.
-    - `use_dora`: Set to `True` to use DoRA or `False` for standard LoRA.
-    - `target_modules`: The modules to which the LoRA updates are applied.

 ---